rishipatel017/Restaurant_Demo/ReadMe.md

 => css folder contains only two bootstrap css files bootstrap.min.css and style.css =>Font awesome contains icon library.
 => Js folder contains only one main.js javascript file.
+=> google font-awesome directory is not included in given folder to make it fullly visible download it and move the directory in to source folder.